Conduct and Interpret a Linear Regression

 Secondly, we need to check for multivariate normality.
 We have a look at the Q-Q-Plots (Analyze/Descriptive statistics/Q-Q-Plots…) for both of our variables and see that they are not perfect, but it might be close enough.

 We can check our ‘eyeball’ test with the 1-Sample Kolmogorov-Smirnov test (Analyze/Non Paracontinuous-level Tests/Legacy Dialogs/1-Sample K-S…).
 The test has the null hypothesis that the variable approximates a normal distribution.
-The results confirm that reading score can be assumed to be multivariate normal (p = 0.474) while the writing test is not (p = 0.044).
+The results confirm that the reading score follows a multivariate normal distribution (p = 0.474), while the writing test does not (p = 0.044).
 To fix this problem we could try to transform the writing test scores using a non-linear transformation (e.g., log).
 However, we do have a fairly large sample in which case the linear regression is quite robust against violations of normality.
 It may report too optimistic T-values and F-values.

 We now can conduct the linear regression analysis.
-Linear regression is found in SPSS in Analyze/Regression/Linear…
+You can find linear regression in SPSS under Analyze → Regression → Linear.

 To answer our simple research question we just need to add the Math Test Score as the dependent variable and the Writing Test Score as the independent variable.
-The menu Statistics… allows us to include additional information that we need to assess the validity of our linear regression analysis.
-In order to assess autocorrelation (especially if we have time series data) we add the Durbin-Watson Test, and to check for multicollinearity we add the Collinearity diagnostics.
+The menu Statistic allows us to include additional information that we need to assess the validity of our linear regression analysis.
+To assess autocorrelation (especially if we have time series data) we add the Durbin-Watson Test, and to check for multicollinearity we add the Collinearity diagnostics.

 Lastly, we click on the menu Plots… to add the standardized residual plots to the output.
 The standardized residual plots chart ZPRED on the x-axis and ZRESID on the y-axis.
 This standardized plot allows us to check for heteroscedasticity.